 When a beneficiary has been determined as dual-eligible (Medicare and Medicaid), Medicare should always be billed first.
 The Medicare claim must include both the patient's Medicare and Medicaid identification number.
-After Medicare processes the claim, the claim will be transmitted to Conduent for processing electronically.
-The claim must be received by Conduent no later than 180 days after the Medicare paid date as indicated on the Explanation of Medical Benefits (EOMB) statement.
+After Medicare processes the claim, the claim will be transmitted to the fiscal agent for processing electronically.
+The claim must be received by the fiscal agent no later than 180 days after the Medicare paid date as indicated on the Explanation of Medical Benefits (EOMB) statement.

 If Medicare is billed for services for a beneficiary who is later identified as having Medicaid coverage, the provider should submit a copy of the Medicare claim to DC Medicaid.
 Again, the Medicare claim must include the patient's DC Medicaid identification number.
-The Explanation of Medical Benefits (EOMB) from Medicare must be attached to the claim as proof of payment or denial of payment by Medicare and submitted to Conduent for processing.
+The EOMB from Medicare must be attached to the claim as proof of payment or denial of payment by Medicare and submitted to the fiscal agent for processing.
 Refer to Appendix A for the address to submit these claims.